zatserkl/mnist_resolution/README.md

 The module ModelRes.py uses Keras to build and trains the Neural Network model.

 The main module mnist\_resolution.py calls service modules and implements multi-step algorithm of prediction that starts from the coarse resolution 7x7 pixels and use finer resolution if the degree of belier falls out of 2-sigma confidence interval.

+## Technical remarks

+The code saves downgraded resolution pictures on disk in the directory result to save time for the following runs if they are presented in the directory.
+The models are also stored on the disk.

+## Links

+Author used excellent blog post "MNIST Handwritten Digit Recognition in Keras" by Gregor Koehler <https://nextjournal.com/gkoehler/digit-recognition-with-keras>